sunyumail93/easyRNAseqDE/README.md

 This package is for the downstream analysis after running [PipeRNAseq](https://github.com/sunyumail93/PipeRNAseq).
 Please download PipeRNAseq output files to the local computer and perform these analyses.

-This package was published with the following paper:
+This package was published with the following paper, and please consider citing it:

 1. Zhu, J., Chen K., Sun, Y.H., ..., 2023.
 [LSM1-mediated Major Satellite RNA decay is required for nonequilibrium histone H3.
 3 incorporation into parental pronuclei](https://www.nature.com/articles/s41467-023-36584-z). _Nat Commun_, 14, 957